Stocks Hit All-Time Highs Despite Soft Jobs Report

 But given that a very strong ADP private payroll report was cited the catalyst for the market’s rise on Thursday, the reality is the bulls feel like buying and are willing to use any and all justifications for it.

-The question is, however: Is this is head fake blow off move or the start of another phase of the historic post-election uptrend?
+The question is: Is this is head fake blow off move or the start of another phase of the historic post-election uptrend?

 On a purely price basis, the breakout to new highs is impressive.
 And given the increasingly short half-life of market selloffs over the past year and the inability of the market to be tripped up by anything (Brexit, Trump’s win, terror attacks, etc.) speaks to the resilience of the uptrend.
 A resilience based on the ongoing flow of cheap money stimulus from central banks in Japan and Europe.